Schubert R. Dyche

-Schubert Reilley Dyche (February 11, 1893 – October 19, 1982) was an American college football and college basketball head coach as well as athletic director, all at Montana State University, from the 1920s through 1940s.
-In football, he recorded a 36–53–7 overall record, including one conference championship during the 1938 season.
-In men's basketball, he recorded a 110–93 overall record.
+Schubert Reilley Dyche (February 11, 1893 – October 19, 1982) was an American college football and college basketball coach and athletics administrator, all at Montana State University, from the 1920s through 1940s.
+In football, he compiled a record of 36–53–7, and led his team to one conference championship during the 1938 season.
+In basketball, he recorded a 110–93 record.
 His 1928–29 Bobcats team finished the season with a 36–2 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
 That squad is considered to be one of the greatest college teams in the first half of the 20th century.

+Dyche was born in Topeka, Kansas and grew up in southern Colorado.
+He attended the University of Colorado before moving to Montana in 1923, where he reveived a bachelor's degree from Montana State in 1923.
+Dyche also taught in the physical education department at Montana State and was a part-time coach for the baseball team.
+After retiring in 1961, he moved to France and then Scotland.
+He died on October 19, 1982, in Scotland.